top of page

 1704042539-9987016-master.jpg

-Reflection: A reflection article offers personal or professional insights related to the journal’s themes.
-These pieces may draw on lived experience, practice, teaching, or community work, and are often written in a more personal voice.
-While reflective in nature, they should also make connections to wider issues or questions and aim to engage readers in meaningful dialogue.
-Manuscripts should be no longer than 4000 words (including footnotes).
+Reflection: A Reflection offers thoughtful personal or professional commentary related to the journal’s themes.
+These contributions may draw on lived experience, teaching, practice, or community engagement, and are typically written in a more accessible or narrative voice.
+While reflective in tone, they should connect personal insights to broader issues and aim to inspire constructive dialogue.
+Manuscripts should not exceed 4,000 words, including footnotes.

-Artistic Contribution: An artistic contribution showcases creative works that engage with the journal’s themes through visual, audio, performance, or multimedia forms.
-These submissions may include short films, visual art, or other forms of artistic expression.
-Artists should accompany their work with an artist’s statement (up to 1500 words) that contextualises the piece, discusses the creative process, and reflects on how the work contributes to conversations in the field.
+Artistic Contribution: An Artistic Contribution showcases creative work that explores the journal’s themes through visual, audio, performance, or multimedia forms.
+Examples include short films, visual artworks, or other forms of artistic expression.
+Submissions must include an accompanying artist’s statement (up to 1,500 words) that contextualises the work, explains the creative process, and discusses its relevance to ongoing conversations in the field.

 bottom of page